codes.benchmark package

 • example_idx (int, optional) – Index of the example to plot.
 Default is 0.

-• num_chemicals (int, optional) – Number of chemicals to plot.
+• num_quantities (int, optional) – Maximum number of quantities to plot.
 Default is 100.

 Return type: